sparkslabs/pyxie/doc/dev-status.md

 * 196\.
 Batch Compiler
 * 197\.
 Web Editor
 * 195\.
 Functionality of bin/pyxie-dev is in core, not a script
-* 3\.5 Analysis code looks for an arduino profile file describing c-types appropriately.
 * 3\.8 Arduino compiled programs can use values returned from functions.
-* 3\.6 arduino profile file is propogated with something relating to core functions that read values, to avoid forcing types "manually"
 * 4\.
 Compilation profiles are pluggable
+* 3\.6 arduino profile file is propogated with something relating to core functions that read values, to avoid forcing types "manually"
 * 194\.
 Docs on pyxie-dev usage
 * 11\.
 MBed compatible compilation profile?
 (Seeedstudio Arch)
 * 12\.
 MSP430 compatible compilation profile?